How to Speak Spanish Fast: 12 Time-saving Tips for Rapid Learning

-- If you need some help getting started on your vocabulary list, you might try Spanish Sentence Magic.
+If you need help getting started on your vocabulary lists, you might try Spanish Sentence Magic.
 This audio program focuses on teaching you “high-frequency vocabulary,” or common words that you’re likely to encounter often in Spanish.
-Plus, Spanish Sentence Magic provides the tools to put that vocabulary to use by building your own original sentences.
+Plus, Spanish Sentence Magic provides tools so you can put that vocabulary to use by building your own original sentences.

 Shadow in Spanish by watching or listening to Spanish resources.
-Almost immediately after you hear a word or phrase, repeat it.
-Attempt to speak whether or not you understand what’s being said, or even if you’re sure you’re not pronouncing everything correctly.
+Immediately after you hear a word or phrase, repeat it.
+Attempt to speak whether or not you understand what’s being said.
+Say it even if you’re sure you’re not pronouncing everything correctly.
 Those details will come with practice!

-Shadowing challenges learners to do their best to try to sound like a native speaker.
-Honestly, the more you try to mimic a Spanish speaker, the easier it becomes!
-I’ve even used this technique to learn specific Spanish accents to some degree of success.
+Shadowing challenges learners to do their best to sound like a native speaker.
+The more you try to mimic native Spanish speakers, the easier it becomes!

 - Short videos work well for shadowing.
-Just press “play” to watch.
-Repeat dialogue as soon as possible after it’s spoken by the characters on the screen.
-Optimally, attempt to get your shadowed words to fall closely on the heels of the character’s.
-Videos with accurate subtitles, like FluentU’s, are extra helpful here.
+Repeat dialogue as soon as it’s spoken by the characters on the screen.

 An authentic cooking channel that’s perfect for shadowing is “De mi Rancho a Tu Cocina” (From My Ranch to Your Kitchen) which showcases all sorts of meals prepared in a Spanish grandmother’s home!